German Tenses: A Strangely Familiar World for English Speakers

 Er rennt (he runs) → Er rannte (he ran).

-The big twist is that the German simple past is mostly only used for written German.
+The big twist is that the German simple past is mostly only used in written German.
+You’ll most often see it in newspapers or documents.
 It’s fallen out of favor in spoken German, even in formal situations.
 It’d sound very weird to speak using the simple past all the time.

 There are a few exceptions to this, including some very common verbs that are used in simple past in spoken German.
 For example, denken (to think), haben (to have), sein (to be) and wollen (to want) are frequently used in the simple past.